Prismatic $F$-crystals and $E$-crystalline Galois representations: Theory of Breuil--Kisin modules

-As in the proof of \cite[Proposition 2.1.12]{Kis06}, we are then reduced to showing that if $h: \fM_1\to \fM_2$ is a map in $\vect(\fkS_E)$ such that $h[1/E(u)]^{\wedge}_p$ is an isomorphism, then $h$ is an isomorphism.
+is fully faithful. \end{prop} \begin{proof} With the previous results in place, the proof is similar to that of \cite[Proposition 2.1.12]{Kis06}.
+Namely, as in \textit{loc. cit.}, it suffices to show that if $h: \fM_1\to \fM_2$ is a map in $\vect(\fkS_E)$ such that $h[1/E(u)]^{\wedge}_p$ is an isomorphism, then $h$ is an isomorphism.
 We may assume $\fM_1$ and $\fM_2$ are free of rank $1$.
-By Lemma \eqref{beauville laszlo glueing and extending vbs}, it suffices to show that $h[1/p]$ is an isomorphism.
+By Lemma \ref{beauville laszlo glueing and extending vbs}, it suffices to show that $h[1/p]$ is an isomorphism.
 This follows by using the embedding $\vect(\fkS_E)[1/p]\hookrightarrow \mathrm{HP}^{\varphi_q, w.a.}(K)$, and the fact that a map of \textit{weakly admissible} objects in $\hp(K)$ which is an isomrphism on underlying modules (e.g. a nonzero map between rank 1 objects) is necessarily an isomorphism. \end{proof}